rodcordeiro/windows_automation_scripts/.github/PULL_REQUEST_TEMPLATE/feature_inclusion.md

 ---
-name: Feature request
+name: Includes a new Feature
-about: Suggest an idea for this project
+about: Does your PR includes a new functionallity?
-title: '[FEAT] '
+title: '[Feat] '
-labels: 'enhancement'
+labels: ''
 assignees: ''

 ---